reefdog/Vienna-to-Yojimbo-AppleScripts/README.markdown

 And then, for various undisclosed reasons that rhyme with "schmersion 3 is bruggy", I switched from NNW to [Vienna](http://www.vienna-rss.org/ "Vienna is an open-source Mac OS X feed reader that doesn't sync anywhere but is stable and works well.") as my feed reader of choice.
 Without the Yojimbo-funneling scripts, however, my life was empty and incomplete.

 AND SO, here are my ports of those scripts to work with Vienna, with a few inconsistencies and bugs cleaned up along the way.

-Huge THANKS to John for releasing the initial scripts, and (per his notice) to Fraser Speirs for the initial heavy lifting.
+A huge THANKS to John for releasing the initial scripts, and (per his notice) to Fraser Speirs for the initial heavy lifting.

 ## USAGE